-To enable reception of a wanted signal in presence of other signals on adjacent frequencies which are transmitted with high EIRP density from target satellite orbital positions.
+To enable reception of a wanted signal in presence of other signals on adjacent frequencies which are transmitted with high EIRP density from other satellites.

-NOTE: The power level of signals transmitted from the same orbital position are under control of the satellite operator.
-Signals transmitted from an adjacent orbital position that is not near-by are suppressed by the antenna gain pattern.
+NOTE: The power level of signals transmitted from satellites in the same constellation are under control of the satellite operator.
+Signals transmitted from satellites in an adjacent orbit or from satellites in the GSO are attenuated by the discrimination available from antenna gain pattern.